muratk5n/thirdwave/en/README.md

 ---

+Flourney is in there too..
+War-mongering freak bitch.
+They destroyed Libya.

 The Lever: "The Defense Industry’s Ukraine Pundits..
 To explain the crisis, corporate news networks are leaning on hawkish ex-military officials — without disclosing their current defense industry ties"